The Sword of Reckoning: Chapter 1 Sneak Peek

 * * * *

-“Come on, Savannah, don’t be a chicken shit, for God’s sake.
+“Come on, Savannah, don’t be a chickenshit, for God’s sake.
 There’s two of us and one of him.
-He’s just giving us a lift back home, thanks to Pete.
-He couldn’t leave his guests.
+He’s just giving us a lift back home.
+Pete couldn’t leave his guests.
 What’s with you?”

 Even way back then, before any cop training, instinct dictated there was just something off about the guy giving them a lift, along with several others.
 Heck, with most of the guests.
 He smiled but it never reached those shifty, conniving eyes.
 His clear ogling over Jenna’s body, tongue licking already saliva-enhanced lips…bloody creepy.
 She would have preferred to walk one hour through that countryside to get home, but Jenna had grabbed an arm and shoved her in the car.

-Barely contained terror heightened while closed eyes rapidly followed the dream sequence.
+Barely contained terror heightened while closed eyes followed the dream sequence.
 His disgusting sneer while pulling the car to the side.
 “You ladies want to party in private?”
 That raspy voice as though he’d inhaled a thousand cigarettes all in one sitting.
-He had reached over grabbing Jenna who sat up front, by the hair.
+He had reached over grabbing Jenna, who sat up front, by the hair.
 “Momma never taught you gals not to take lifts from strangers?”
-Savannah’s hand turned the knob and she bolted out of the car.
+Savannah’s hand turned the knob, and she bolted out of the car.

 “Jenna!”
 A sob caught in her throat.